 - Space in filter compartment to hide a heater

 - Usable capacity of the tank is less than advertised

 - Tank lid does not have a hinge

 The Marina LED Aquarium Kit is a standard rectangular tank design with hang on back filter.
-It is available in 5, 10 and even a 20-gallon tank if you want more than one Betta fish.
+It is available in 5 gallon, 10 gallon and even a 20 gallon tank if you want more than one Betta fish.
 I recommend the 10 gallon for most applications.

-This tank kit comes with some important things other kits do not which will help get you started on the right foot.
+This glass aquarium kit comes with some important things other kits do not which will help get you started on the right foot.
 This includes a water conditioner, a biological supplement (for nitrogen cycling) and an aquarium quick care guide.
 But unfortunately, it’s still missing the heater like most kits.

 The filter pump itself runs quiet but has strong vibration that may rattle the cover and tank lid.
 A little tinkering and possibly some silicone sealant or padding can correct this.

 The lid is on the cheap side and doesn’t have a hinge.
 This means it has to be completely removed if you are doing anything but feeding your Betta.
 It also has a feeding hole with no cover that may provide a way for a wild Betta to escape.
 If you have one of these Bettas be sure to cover the hole with something.

 Overall, the Marina LED aquarium kit is a great starter tank with nearly everything you need to get started.